Jubilee-Protocol/.github/profile/README.md

 ## Table of Contents

-- [The Jubilee Protocol]
-  - [A Hybrid L2/L3 Architecture for Decentralized Asset Management and Permanent Provenance]
-  - [Table of Contents]
-  - [The Problem: A Foundational Compromise]
+  - The Problem: A Foundational Compromise
-  - [The Solution: A Symbiotic Superstructure]
+  - The Solution: A Symbiotic Superstructure
-  - [Protocol Architecture: A Three-Layer Stack]
+  - Protocol Architecture: A Three-Layer Stack
-    - [L1: The Security & Settlement Layer (Ethereum)]
+    - L1: The Security & Settlement Layer (Ethereum)
-    - [L2: The Execution & Programmability Layer (Jubilee)]
+    - L2: The Execution & Programmability Layer (Jubilee)
-    - [L3: The Data Finality & Archival Layer (Bitcoin)]
+    - L3: The Data Finality & Archival Layer (Bitcoin)
-  - [Core Products: The Jubilee Asset Suite]
+  - Core Products: The Jubilee Asset Suite
-    - [jBTCi: The Jubilee Bitcoin Index]
+    - jBTCi: The Jubilee Bitcoin Index
-    - [jETHs: The Jubilee Ethereum Staked Index]
+    - jETHs: The Jubilee Ethereum Staked Index
-  - [The $JUBL Token: Governance and Utility]
+  - The $JUBL Token: Governance and Utility
-  - [Roadmap]
+  - Roadmap
-  - [Security and Risk Factors]
+  - Security and Risk Factors
-  - [Disclaimer]
+  - Disclaimer

 ---